codacy/codacy-remark-lint/docs/description/remark-lint-no-paragraph-content-indent.md

+# remark-lint-no-paragraph-content-indent

-Warn when the content in paragraphs is indented.
+[`remark-lint`][github-remark-lint] rule to warn when text in paragraphs is indented.